NewGuy103/syncServer/docs/docs/server-db.md

 Interface class allowing `FileDatabase` to access API keys.
 The API keys are hashed before being stored in the database.

-The only allowed key permissions are: `[create, read, update, delete]`.
+The only allowed key permissions are: `[create, read, update, delete, all]`.

 **This class is designed to be initialized by `FileDatabase` only.**